North Dakota limits bathroom use for transgender people

 The American Civil Liberties Union has said that so far this year, more than 450 bills attacking the rights of transgender people have been introduced in state legislatures.

-Burgum’s office announced Wednesday that he signed the bill the previous day.
-It had passed the state House and Senate with veto-proof majorities.
+Burgum’s office announced Wednesday that he had signed the bill the previous day.
+The measure passed the state House and Senate with veto-proof majorities.

-Dorms and living facilities controlled by the state board of higher education would be affected, as well as correctional facilities for youths and adults.
+Dorms and living facilities controlled by the state board of higher education are affected, as well as correctional facilities for youths and adults.
 Restrooms and shower rooms will be designated for use exclusively by males or exclusively by females.
-Transgender or gender-nonconforming people would need to get approval from a staff member to use the restroom or shower room of their choice.
+Transgender or gender-nonconforming people will need to get approval from a staff member to use the restroom or shower room of their choice.

 The governor’s office declined to comment on the bill Wednesday.